-Enable mode is for manual entry of static MAC addresses for a port.
-This is the most common method but can often require a lot of effort and time.
-The maximum number of static MAC addresses that can be set is 10 per port.
+The Enable mode is for the manual entry of static MAC addresses for a port.
+It is the most common method but requires much effort and time.
+The maximum number of static MAC addresses that can be set per port is 256.